eniola-ajala/firebase-app/README.md

 # This website's backend was integrated with Firebase
 This was one of the projects done during Pearls Africa Foundation Bootcamp.
+The project was done to flex my skills of materialize css

 # Getting Started with Create React App